Founding Member Special: 50% off Pro & Enterprise for 12 months Claim Yours →

 Paper pedigrees in files

 Registration papers with three or five generation pedigrees.
 Filed with each animal.
-Finding common ancestors means pulling out papers and comparing by eye.
+They work, but finding common ancestors means pulling out papers and comparing by eye.

 Generic pedigree databases